Llyfrs/WeatherApp/README.md

 This is application providing user with current information about the weather.
 The data comes from [openweatherAPI](https://openweathermap.org/api).
 For the program to work properly an API key from them is required.
-It can be inserted in the settings.(Right now it's hardcoded)
+It can be inserted in the settings.

 The main window consists of current weather information and forecast for the next 5 days, more information for specific day can be shown by hovering your mouse over it, which will cause the info box to update with,